Henrique-Coder/windows-sendto-tools/README.md

 ### Disclaimer

 Please note that this project is still under development and may contain errors or incomplete functionality.
-If you encounter any problems, feel free to open an [issue](https://github.com/Henrique-Coder/windows-sendto-tools/issues/new) in the GitHub repository.
+If you encounter any problems, feel free to open an [issue](https://github.com/Henrique-Coder/windows-sendto-tools/issues/new) and describe the problem you are facing.
+Your feedback is very important to us.